theonlyid/theonlyid.github.io/_portfolio/05_event-state-detection.md

 I have recenlty demonstrated a method that enables discretization of complex signals across multiple scales.
 I've demonstrated how it works on open data in a jupyter notebook [tutorial](/tutorials/event-detection/).

-The defines an event as a specific distribution over the power spectrum.
+The algorithm defines an event as a specific distribution over the power spectrum.
 It identifies various events from the data, based on the parameters of the STFT.
 From there it identifies states by defining a state to be a distribution over the events.

 I've used a segment of iEEG signals from a patient suffering from epilepsy, where the first and last 180s of the recording represent background activity, and the rest represent a seizure.